CS126SP20/final-project-aaronalberg/README.md

 HomeFinder is a CMake applicaiton built on the Cinder framework.

-If you are interested in modifying the project or looking into the source code, here are some directions
+If you are interested in modifying the project or looking into the source code, here are some directions:

-Setting up Cinder + Home Finder in CLion
+Setting up Cinder + Home Finder in CLion *(2020.1.1)*
 1. Download Cinder (v0.9.2) for your platform.
 Extract the downloaded item into a folder.
-We’ll call this folder ~/Cinder throughout the instructions
+We’ll call this folder ~/Cinder throughout the instructions.
 2. Open the ~/Cinder folder in CLion and click the green build button.
 This will build libcinder.
 You only need to do this once per machine.
 This build might take a while.